 to begin with, although as time and money

-allows that standard is just the begining.
-So far we've put
+allows that standard is just the beginning.
+So far I've installed solar panels,

 Did you do the conversion

 yourself / what did it entail?

 is no conversion.
 Biodiesel is different from pure straight